jvnsep/Project2BubbleDisplay/README.md

    Vgs is positive value to turn "ON" and zero will turn "OFF"

-   IKohm resistor provide positve voltage to gate and limit current to microcontroller from mosfet
+   1kohm resistor in series with gate provide limit current from capacitive discharge of mosfet gate source junction

 ### c.
 SevSeg Library

 1. At function sevseg.begin